 Pin vs. Pinless Moisture Meters: Accuracy That Still Stands

 “Accuracy” in wood moisture meters is an often misunderstood or misused term.
 Every moisture meter manufacturer will claim that their products are accurate.
 But in determining a wood moisture meter’s accuracy, there are a number of factors to consider.
+So what do you need to look at to determine which is the best moisture meter for you?
+It’s probably best to start with accuracy.

 So how can you gauge a wood moisture meter’s accuracy?
 By understanding the technology and test methods of determining “accuracy” in wood moisture meters.
 Over the past 15 years, Wagner Meters has commissioned four separate independent studies that compared a variety of moisture meter types to determine this matter of accuracy.
 And the results of those studies are as valid today as they were when first commissioned.
 Let’s examine why.